harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 ## Add a new workspace

-Once you have configured your connectors you can create a Workspace a select them in the New Workspace panel:
+Once you have configured your connectors, you can create a Workspace and select them in the New Workspace panel:

 1. In the module pane, select **Infrastructure**.
 2. Select an existing project or create a new project.